vj-abishek/airdrop/README.md

 </details>
 <details>
     <summary>How can I find that file transfer is enabled?</summary>
  You can find a purple color dot near the profile of the user.
-When it is blue, it means file tranfer is not working.
+When it is blue, it means file tranfer is not enabled.
+Wait sometime to turn blue dot to purple dot.
+It usually takes few seconds to turn into purple.
 </details>